 Alex Matsuo is an actor, singer, dramaturg, director, photographer, playwright and paranormal investigator/researcher.
 She earned her Master of Arts in Theatre Arts from San Diego State University in May 2011.
+She was most recently seen on Travel Channel’s “Most Terrifying Places in America.”
 If you asked her what she focused on, well, the spectrum is broad.
 In January 2014, Alex published her first book, The Haunted Actor, and hasn’t stopped writing since.
 In December of 2014, she released a self-help writing book called, 10,000 Words: How to Increase Your Writing Speed, Build Your Confidence, and Find Your Voice.
 In May of 2015, she published More than Ghosts: A Guide to Working Residential Cases in the Paranormal Field as a guidebook for paranormal teams who work residential cases, with the introduction written by Bill Wilkens of Paranormal Societies.

 October 2015 marked Alex’s first published book with Llewellyn Worldwide with The Haunting of the Tenth Avenue Theater, now available at your local bookstore and online.